Nika Mühl

-Nika Mühl (born 9 April 2001) is a Croatian college basketball player for the UConn Huskies of the Big East Conference.
-She plays the point guard position.

-Club career
+Nika Mühl (/mjuːl/ MEWL; born 9 April 2001) is a Croatian professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for Sopron Basket of the Nemzeti Bajnokság I/A. She played college basketball as a point guard for the UConn Huskies.
+Twice named Big East Conference Defensive Player of the Year while in college, Mühl is UConn's all-time leader in career assists, with 686, and also holds the program records for most assists in a single season (284, set in 2022–23) and in a single game (15 against NC State on November 20, 2022).
+She was selected 14th overall by Seattle in the 2024 WNBA draft and also plays for Beşiktaş JK of the Women's Basketball Super League in Turkey.

+Early life

+Mühl was born in Zagreb to parents Roberta and Darko Mühl, both of whom played basketball.
+She has one younger sister, Hana Mühl.
+Nika Mühl attended the III Gymnasium Zagreb.

 ŽKK Trešnjevka 2009

 Mühl played four seasons for ŽKK Trešnjevka 2009 in the Croatian Prva Ženska Liga, from 2016 to 2020.
 She appeared in 24 games in the Prva liga in her first season, averaging 6.4 points, 4.2 rebounds and 2.8 assists.
-The following season she averaged 9.2 points, 6.9 rebounds og 5.0 assists in the Prva Ženska Liga and 11.7 points, 5.8 rebounds and 4.5 assists in the Women Adriatic Basketball Association (WABA).
+The following season she averaged 9.2 points, 6.9 rebounds and 5.0 assists in the Prva Ženska Liga and 11.7 points, 5.8 rebounds and 4.5 assists in the Women Adriatic Basketball Association (WABA).

 In 2018–2019, she averaged 10.0, 7.9 and 6.2 assists in the Prva Ženska Liga and 11.7 points, 7.7 rebounds and 6.2 assists in the WABA.
-She continued her stellar performance with Trešnjevka during the 2019–2020 season, Mühl averaged 8.6 points and 7.1 assists in the Prva Ženska Liga and 11.7 points and 7.2 assists in the WABA.
+She continued her stellar performance with Trešnjevka during the 2019–2020 season; Mühl averaged 8.6 points and 7.1 assists in the Prva Ženska Liga and 11.7 points and 7.2 assists in the WABA.

 College career

 Recruiting

-Mühl received scholarship offers from NCAA Division I basketball programs to include, Oregon, Ohio State, Louisville, and USF.
-On April 8, 2019, Mühl announced her commitment to University of Connecticut.
+Mühl received scholarship offers from several NCAA Division I basketball programs, including Oregon, Ohio State, Louisville, and South Florida.
+On April 8, 2019, Mühl announced her commitment to the University of Connecticut.
+She credited Coach Geno Auriemma's personal trip to Croatia as one reason for her decision: “He was the first one to visit.
+He made me think that he really cared and that he really wanted me there.”
 On November 13, 2019, Mühl signed a National Letter of Intent with UConn.